Exploring the Complexities of Children’s Social Care Data

 Analysis of aggregate administrative data

-This post is part of a series published by the Rees Centre on data.
+This post is part of a series published by the Rees Centre on data (see below for related posts).

 Secondary analysis of administrative datasets can provide key insight into children’s social care services’ practices and outcomes.
 The Department for Education collates data from a range of government sources that is made publicly available through the Local Authority Interactive Tool (LAIT).
 Over 500 data items at the local authority level are available and span a range of topics related to the safety and well-being of children and young people.